Imjin War: Military

-The defensive stance adopted within an environment of relative peace pushed the Koreans to depend on the strength of their fortresses and warships.
-Gunpowder and cannon technology originally transmitted from China to the Goryeo dynasty were used to develop advanced cannon which were used with great efficiency at sea.
-Even though China was the main source of new military technologies in Asia, Korea was a manufacturing base for both cannon and ships during this era.

-Korean cannons were not adapted for effective use on land, and firearms were of a less advanced design.
-On the other hand, Japanese small arms, particularly the tanegashima matchlock arquebuses/muskets (later called hinawajū), proved to be particularly effective during land engagements and sieges.
-This strategic difference in weapons development and implementation contributed to a trend of Japanese dominance on land and Korean dominance at sea.
+Korea was a manufacturing hub for cannons and ships during this era.
+Korean cannons were not adapted for effective use on land, and they used firearms of a less advanced design.
+On the other hand, Japanese small arms, particularly the tanegashima matchlock arquebuses, proved effective in land combat and sieges.
+This difference in weaponry contributed to a trend of Japanese dominance on land and Korean dominance at sea during the war.

-As Japan had been at war since the mid-15th century, Hideyoshi had 500,000 battle-hardened soldiers at his disposal to form a remarkable professional army in Asia for the invasion of Korea.
-While Japan's previously chaotic state had left the Koreans with a very low estimate of Japan as a military threat, there was a new sense of unity among the different political factions in Japan, as indicated by the "sword hunt" in 1588 (the confiscation of all weapons from the peasants).
-Along with the hunt came "The Separation Edict" in 1591, which effectively put an end to all Japanese wokou piracy by prohibiting the daimyōs from supporting the pirates within their fiefs.
-Ironically, the Koreans believed that Hideyoshi's invasion would be just an extension of the previous pirate raids that had been repelled before.
+As Japan had been at war since the mid-15th century, Hideyoshi was able to develop a professional army from a pool of 500,000 battle-hardened soldiers.
+While Japan's previous turmoil led Koreans to estimate Japan as an unlikely military threat, there was a new sense of unity among the different political factions in Japan, as indicated by the "sword hunt" in 1588 (Note: This refers to a mass confiscation of weaponry from peasants.).
+Along with the hunt came "The Separation Edict" in 1591, which effectively put an end to all Japanese wokou piracy by prohibiting the daimyos from supporting the pirates within their fiefs.
+The Koreans believed that Hideyoshi's invasion would be just an extension of the previous pirate raids that had been repelled.